 Follow the manufacturer's instructions and observe any statutory requirements when installing and using child seats.
-Always read and note ⇒ page 47, "Safety notes on using child seats".
+Always read and note $\Rightarrow$ page 47.

 We recommend you to include together with the on-board documentation, the manufacturer's Child Seat instructions manual.